HelinData/SGM_API_Documentation/README.md

 1. **Immediate Command Execution**:
    - Commands are sent directly through the API endpoints
-   - Requests are processed with the highest priority in the system
-   - Values are applied to the target devices without delay
-   - All other control methods are temporarily overridden

 2. **Request Structure**:
    - Contains the target device(s) or category identification
    - Specifies the desired control value to be applied
    - May include additional parameters for specific control scenarios
-   - Authentication headers ensure proper access control

 3. **Implementation Details**:
    - Requests are validated for correct format and permissible values
-   - Commands are routed through the Helin Platform to edge nodes
-   - Edge nodes interpret the commands and apply them to physical devices
    - Success/failure status is reported back to the API caller

 4. **Timeout Behavior**: